How It Works

 Faceplate Pocket Pass 1

 The Faceplate Template has integrated depth guides built into the side.
-With your router inverted (and unplugged) slide the Template Base over the exposed bit.
-Raise the foot of the router until it's aligned with side of the Template and your depth is set!
+With your router inverted (and unplugged) slide the Template Base over the exposed bit until its end bottoms out in the guide.
+Raise the foot of the router until it abuts the template and your depth is set!

-Set your router to Pass 1 and lock the Faceplate Template into place with the relief hole revealed.
-Place your router overtop (with the bit in the hole) and begin routing!
-Once you've routed the outline and cleared the remaining material within the profile, flip the template and repeat.
-You'll be left with the outline of your Flushtek Recess!
+With the depth set, lock the Faceplate Template into place with the relief hole revealed.
+Place your router overtop (with the bit in the relief hole) and begin routing.
+Once you've routed the outline and cleared the material within the profile, flip the template and repeat.
+You'll be left with the outline of your FLUSHTEK Recess!

 Faceplate Pocket Pass 2

-Align your router bit to Pass 2 as described in Step 3 (always unplug before handling the bit) and repeat Step 3 to produce the full depth faceplate recess.
+Align your router bit to the "PASS 2" depth (unplug before handling the bit) and rout along the template as described in Step 3 to produce the full depth recess.

 Cutout for Electrical Box

-Once you've finished cutting the faceplate recess, remove the template and base and drop the Box Template into the recess.
+Once you've finished cutting the faceplate recess, remove the Template Base and Faceplate Template.
+Drop the Box Template into the exposed recess.

-Using the same "PASS 2" bit depth, rout around the inside of the Box Template to create a perfect cutout for your electrical box!
-Be aware, this pass may require a slower RPM and feed rate, as you'll be cutting a lot of material with one pass.
-Take your time to complete the cut.
-Lastly, be sure to mark-out the centerlines on your workpiece before removing the Box Template.
+Starting with your bit in the relief hole from Step 2, and using the same "PASS 2" bit depth, rout around the inside of the Box Template to create a cutout for your electrical box.
+Be aware, this pass may require a different RPM and feed rate, as you'll be cutting more material with one pass.
+Take your time to complete the cut and clean up the edges.

 Install Outlet and Box